Bugel/sharkorddesktop/README.md

 ## Running the precompiled executables (recommended)

 1. Download the executable located in the [releases](https://github.com/Bugel/sharkorddesktop/releases) tab.
-Download and run the executable.

 2. Run the executable.